 Janet is from Port Lincoln.
 She attended Secondary School in Port Lincoln and is currently undertaking a Diploma in Management.
 She has gained vast experience from her business portfolio including successfully growing existing businesses and establishing and developing new businesses in retail and industry.

 Her more recent employment history has involved working in the training and employment sector in both regional and remote areas of South Australia.
 This included Job Services Australia, working in Apprenticeships and Traineeships field and currently working in Disability Employment Services.
+Janet is now a local business owner.

 Having worked with Baptist Care, Career Employment Group (CEG) and Salvation Army Employment Plus over the past 18 years, Brenton has built solid relations within the Eyre Peninsula community.